 The Fellowship offers graduates of Ob-Gyn residency programs the opportunity to build superior clinical skills and establish academic research credentials in family planning.
 This fellowship is best suited for physicians who are eager to become academicians and leaders within the field of family planning.

-The Fellowship in Complex Family Planning is offered at 28 leading universities throughout the US.
+The Complex Family Planning Fellowship is offered at 28 leading universities throughout the US.
 Fellowship sites accept one applicant each application cycle.

 - Albert Einstein College of Medicine

 - Columbia University

 - Emory University